 The SIC Code is still being used and sometimes on applications you will see a question asking for either your SIC Code or the more modern code.
 The federal government does not want your SIC Code but some states may still be using the system.
-You can check your state’s business pages on their website below to determine what code they want.
+You can check your state’s business pages on their website at right to determine what code they want.

 How do you find your Code?
 Your business can actually "self code," based on the way that the system was designed and documented.
 You cannot simply select a code of 1-2-3-4-5-6-7-8-9-10 for your business; you have to work within the confines of the system to decide on the best code for your business.